-In February 28th, 2012 PPC's Board of Directors has approved the spin off if the PPC's Distribution Division, as defined in article 123 of L. 4001/2011, as is in effect, and its contribution to its wholly owned subsidiary "PPC RHODOS S.A." (renamed by law to "Operator of the Greek Distribution Network or OGDN S.A.".
+In February 28th, 2012 PPC's Board of Directors has approved the spin off if the PPC's Distribution Division, as defined in article 123 of L. 4001/2011, as is in effect, and its contribution to its wholly owned subsidiary "PPC RHODOS S.A." (renamed by law to "Hellenic Electricity Distribution Network Operator or HEDNO S.A."